Capillary condensation: Bridging effects

 Figure 5: Figure demonstrating the bridging between two spheres due to capillary condensation.

 Starting from the assumption that two wetted surfaces will stick together, e.g. the bottom of a glass cup on a wet counter top, will help to explain the idea of how capillary condensation causes two surfaces to bridge together.
 When looking at the Kelvin equation, where relative humidity comes into play, condensation that occurs below P_{sat} will cause adhesion.
 However it is most often ignored that the adhesive force is dependent only on the particle radius (for wettable, spherical particles, at least) and therefore independent of the relative vapor pressure or humidity, within very wide limits.
 This is a consequence of the fact that particle surfaces are not smooth on the molecular scale, therefore condensation only occurs about the scattered points of actual contacts between the two spheres.
 Experimentally, however it is seen that capillary condensation plays a large role in bridging or adhering multiple surfaces or particles together.
 This can be important in the adhesion of dust and powders.
-It is important to note the difference between bridging and adhesion.
+There is a difference between bridging and adhesion.
 While both are a consequence of capillary condensation, adhesion implies that the two particles or surfaces will not be able to separate without a large amount of force applied, or complete integration, as in sintering; bridging implies the formation of a meniscus that brings two surfaces or particles in contact with each other without direct integration or loss of individuality.